aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

   * 203 of the 513 miRNAs have high similarity to either a predicted turkey precursor miRNA (from Ensembl or RNACentral) or to a known chicken, human, or mouse precursor miRNA from miRBase (175 of the 307 precursors where at least one of the mature miRNAs has enough expression for DESeq to evaluate).
     - 181 of the 513 miRNAs have high similarity to a chicken, human, or mouse precursor.
 (160 of the 307 precursors where at least one of the miRNAs has enough expression for DESEQ to evaluate)
     - 183 of the 513 miRNAs have similarity to a predicted turkey Ensembl or RNACentral miRNA.
 (160 of the 307 precursors where at least one of the miRNAs has enough expression for DESEQ to evaluate)
   * Where there is more than one, the top hit from each taxa are all the same miRNA family.
-196 of the 513 miRNAs could be assigned to a miRNA family based on annotations of similar predicted turkey, or known chicken, human, or mouse precursors.
+196 of the 513 miRNAs could be assigned to a miRNA faqmily based on annotations of similar predicted turkey, or known chicken, human, or mouse precursors--the other 7 of the 203 match to Ensembl miRNAs that don't have annotated miRNA family.
 (171 of 307 precursors with high enough expression for DESEQ)

 ## Predict targets of of up/down regulated miRNAs